TRMNL/TherostiaRpg/README.md

 - Inventory management with the ability to equip weapons and use healing potions
 - Loot system that reads drops from JSON configuration
 - Simple ASCII UI with health and experience bars
-- Load/Save has been implamented
+- Load/Save has been implemented

 ## Planned Features